ZecHub/zechub/site/glossaryandzcashfaqs/faqs.md

 ## Where is my Transaction?

-First read [our article](https://zechub.notion.site/Zcash-Blockchain-Explorer-4b4d970cb53e474989932c6e1a78b629) on Block explorers.
-Then check with [Block Explorer](https://zcashblockexplorer.com) noting that all transactions expire by default after ~25 minutes/20 blocks and funds are returned to the original sending address.
+First read [our article](https://zechub.notion.site/Zcash-Blockchain-Explorer-4b4d970cb53e474989932c6e1a78b629) on block explorers.
+Then check with [Zcash block explorer](https://zcashblockexplorer.com) noting that all transactions expire by default after ~25 minutes/20 blocks and funds are returned to the original sending address.

 If your transaction expires, the best thing to do is to try your transaction again with some possible modifications.